A guide to preparing for a mammogram

 7. Follow up with a doctor

-- level of risk of breast cancer
+- the individual's level of risk of breast cancer

-- whether there was anything unusual on the screening
+- whether the results show anything unusual

-- whether follow-up tests are needed
+- whether the doctor recommends any follow-up tests

-- when the next mammogram should be scheduled
+- when to have the next mammogram

 8. Understand the results

-- health history
+- the individual's health history

-- other screenings
+- other screenings and results